google/santa/docs/deployment/file-access-auth.md

 ```

 When the `EventLogType` configuration key is set to `protobuf`, a log is emitted to match the `FileAccess` message in the [santa.proto](https://github.com/google/santa/blob/main/Source/common/santa.proto) schema.

+### Default Mute Set

+The EndpointSecurity framework maintains a set of paths dubbed the "default mute set" that are particularly difficult for ES clients to handle.
+Additionally, AUTH events from some of these paths have ES response deadline times set very low.
+In order to help increase stability of this feature, file accesses from binaries in the default mute set are not currently logged.
+A list of binaries that will not have operations logged can be found in [SNTRuleTable.m](https://github.com/google/santa/blob/2023.4/Source/santad/DataLayer/SNTRuleTable.m#L90-L105).
+This could be addressed in the future (see [Github Issue #1096](https://github.com/google/santa/issues/1096)).